 - Learning is often delivered through a rote-based ‘chalk & talk’ method.

-- There are not enough learning materials, with one workbook for every three children.
+- There are not enough learning materials, with one workbook for every five children.

 - Kindergarten classrooms are often overcrowded with an average of 52 pupils per class.

 (Source: Ministry of Education EMIS 2018/19)

 Kindergarten school infrastructure is grossly inadequate:

 - 4,197 existing kindergarten classrooms are in need of major repair, and best estimates suggest that at the very least a further 7,355 kindergarten classrooms are needed to meet the government’s target of 40 pupils per class.

 Those children lucky enough to be in school experience a rote-based style of teaching that only succeeds in drilling them to repeat words without understanding their meaning, and does little to promote independent thought and self-confidence.

 However, it does not have to remain this way.
 The Ghanaian Ministry of Education’s 2012 Operational Plan to Scale up Quality Kindergarten Education Nationwide offers a strategy to introduce a new approach to teaching and learning, which is child-centred, activity-based and recognises the value of play in early years.